 English prepositions: These tiny words are so important!
 But they can be a little confusing at times too, right?

-In this video, Emma explains how to use them when giving information about PLACE.
+In this video, I explain how to use them when giving information about PLACE.

 Now in English, we say:

 “The school is on Bay Street.”

 - I live at 300 King Street, in an apartment, on the fourth floor.